ayau/hackalytics/README.md

 * Run `python -m debugpy --listen 0.0.0.0:5678 -m flask run --host=0.0.0.0 --reload`
 * Go to the `Run` sidebar in VSCode and run `Python: Remote`
 * Set breakboint in main.py

+## Processing visdeos
+* The repository is made of a series of scripts that are meant to be run as background jobs.
+A good place to start is bg_remove.py which will take care of most of the processing except the conversion from px to actual distances.